gammu/gammu/docs/manual/protocol/m-obex.rst

 *4C* 00 05 00 02
     Indicates if these are the last contacts
 *49* 08 B4 00 0A 00 .....
     Contacts in VCard format.
 The first two bytes of an item are the id of the contact.
-Bytes 3 and 4: unknown.
+Bytes 3 and 4: length of vard.
 The vcard starts with byte 5.
+    There are more vcards (usually 4-5) in one response.

 To get all contacts the request have to be sent several times.
 The last two bytes must be incremented by every call.